Russia's Underwater Response: Skif Missiles to Nullify American "Golden Dome"

 A New Stage in the Evolution of Nuclear Deterrence Forces

-The US development of the "Golden Dome" space-based missile defense system (ABM) could disrupt nuclear parity with Russia.
-However, Moscow has an answer — the Skif bottom-based missiles, which can be hidden on the seabed and launched from underwater.
+The US development of the space-based missile defense system (ABM) "Golden Dome" could disrupt nuclear parity with Russia.
+However, Moscow has a response — the bottom-based Skif missiles, which can be hidden on the seabed and launched from underwater.
 Military expert Sergei Marzhetsky explained how this system works.

 Unloading of the R-29RM missile